Vincebml/PHPatterns/docs/index.rst

 Each pattern is documented and unit tested using `PHPUnit <https://phpunit.de>`_.
 Like the book, it's a catalog of 23 patterns and you should consider it as a basis for learning purposes.

+You can have a look at the source code on `GitHub <https://github.com/Vincebml/PHPatterns>`_

 Found a typo?
 Something wrong with this content?
 Just let me know and please feel free to contribute!

 Contents